CODE OF STUDENT CONDUCT AND SOCIAL RESPONSIBILITY

 Drugs and Alcohol

-Students found using, possessing, or being with others involved with drugs or alcohol at school or at school-sponsored events, will be suspended and referred to the C.A.T.S.
-(Constructive Alternatives to Teen Suspension) Program.
+Students found using, possessing, or being with others involved with drugs or alcohol at school or at school-sponsored events, will be required to meet with the school administration and subject to escalating consequences depending on the severity, nature and history of the student's conduct.
 Subsequent involvement in drugs or alcohol will require a Re-Entry Plan (explained in the Consequences section) to return to school.
 Any student found supplying drugs or alcohol to others will be suspended, and/or referred to an outside agency or the police.
 Please note that if residual evidence or other indicators lead staff to suspect drug or alcohol use, students may still face disciplinary action.
 The Handsworth administration will rarely discriminate between direct and indirect exposure to prohibited substances.
 It is for this reason that students should not remain in the company of those using drugs or alcohol.

 Violence, Swearing, Bullying, Intimidation, Harassment, and Discrimination